maxosprojects/se-scripting/06-advanced-colorful-runway-objects-rule.md

 It already starts to clean up the code a little bit.
 But the best part is ahead.

-Most of the logic (which is implemented with code) that updates lights' colors in the `Main` method, needs to migrate to the `LightKeeper` class as that is what it was created for in the first place.
+Most of the logic (which is implemented with code) that updates lights' colors in the `Main` method needs to migrate to the `LightKeeper` class as that is what it was created for in the first place.
 But, that code first needs a place to stay.
 So, in the `LightKeeper` class create a method called `tick` that takes no arguments and returns no type (i.e. returns `void`) and in the body of that method implement the following pseudo-code.